grongierisc/formation-template/README.md

 The login and password are both `DemoData`, as we set up in the `docker-compose.yml` file.

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/JDBCCredentialCreation.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/JDBCCredentialCreation.mp4" width="640" height="480" controls></video>

 Back to the production, we can add `"Postgre"` in the [Credential] field in the settings of our operation (it should be in the scrolling menu).
 Before being able to test it, we need to add the JGService to the operation.
 In the [Settings] tab, in the [Additional Settings]: